The size of the quark-gluon plasma in ultracentral collisions: impact of initial density fluctuations on the average transverse momentum: Increase of in ultracentral collisions

-Therefore, as the validity of thermodynamic relations and the hot QCD equation of state seems well understood, one could indeed use the increase of $\langle p_T\rangle$ in ultracentral collisions to place quantitative bounds on the relative difference between $R_2^2$ and $R_1^2$.
-This provides new, non-trivial information on the distribution of entropy density fluctuations across the transverse plane.
+With all these considerations in mind, we would like to emphasize that that the main message of this work holds irrespective of our ability of relating $c_s^2$ and $\langle p_T\rangle$ through simple equations.
+After all, multiple probes and temperature determinations show that the equation of state relevant for heavy-ion collisions is that of hot QCD.
+Similarly, the statement that the ultracentral $\langle p_T\rangle$ slope should correlate with the multiplicity dependence of the initial QGP volume should naturally be true in general.
+Consequently, we expect that it will eventually be possible to use precision measurements of the increase of $\langle p_T\rangle$ in ultracentral collisions to place quantitative bounds on the relative difference between $R_2^2$ and $R_1^2$.
+As we have demonstrated, this will offer new, non-trivial information on the distribution of entropy density fluctuations across the transverse plane.